| How to convert

-converting a table to text or to a merge data file
+convert a table to text or a merge data file

 Using WordPerfect tables